 - Maintain secure covers to pool drains, vacuum outlets, and skimmers.

 - Post CPR instructions in the pool area.
 Familiarize yourself with them.
 Take a CPR course.

 - Keep a pole with a shepherd’s hook near the pool area for lifesaving purposes.

 - Lock backyard gates and front doors.
 If your house is on a canal or lake, put up a wall or fence barrier.

 - A child can drown in as little as 2 inches of water.
-Empty wading pools when not in use.
-Empty standing water from inflatable pools and spa covers and buckets.
+Empty standing water from kiddie pools and spa covers and buckets.

 - Don’t leave outdoor furniture near the pool fence.
 Children can use it to climb over the fence.
 Place furniture inside the locked fence where it will be inaccessible.

 - Install self-closing mechanisms on exterior doors and door sensors.

 - Attach hook-and-eye latches at the top of doors as added prevention.